Jimmykotter/MooLah/README.md

 WHEN I finish adding different amounts
 THEN I will have the data saved in a my local storage WHEN I choose to continue
-THEN I am able to add more data in order to better excuecute budget goals WHEN I open my app my Css and Javascript will line up with my HTML and properly respond THEN my JavaScript DOM Manipulation and a Modal will be properly responsive
+THEN I am able to add more data in order to better excecute budget goals WHEN I open my app my Css and Javascript will line up with my HTML and properly respond THEN my JavaScript DOM Manipulation and a Modal will be properly responsive